Business of Madonna

-Madonna is the first solo entrepreneur woman to grace a Forbes cover (1990).
+Madonna was the first solo female entrepreneur to grace a Forbes cover (1990).

-American singer-songwriter and businesswoman Madonna received significant coverage by business journalism, becoming the first solo entrepreneur woman to grace a Forbes cover in 1990.
-She started some enterprises in her career, including Maverick and its subdivision Maverick Records.
-She was one of the first women in music to establish an entertainment company and a record label.
-In its early years, Maverick Records became the highest-grossing artist-run label.
-Her entrepreneurial profile became visible as part of her public image in the first decades of her musical career, receiving praise, although it was the only role recognized by many of her critics.
+American singer-songwriter and businesswoman Madonna has received coverage in business journalism.
+Madonna started some enterprises, including Maverick and its subdivision Maverick Records, making her one of the first female artists to establish an entertainment company and a record label.
+Maverick Records later became the highest-grossing artist-run label of its time.
+She received a favorable media reception in her role as a businesswoman, becoming the first solo female entrepreneur to appear on the cover of Forbes in 1990.